Operationalizing content moderation "accuracy" in the Digital Services Act: Statistically estimating legal requirements

 Given that interpreting content moderation ``accuracy'' as precision and recall is legally sensible, we now discuss the technical implementation of precision and recall.
-Computing such metrics can be non-trivial, as we cannot exhaustively annotate the subsets (i.e. all visible content) needed to compute the desired quantities.
-The only practical alternative is \emph{statistical estimation} of these metrics via sampling and annotation.
-We highlight two statistical concepts necessary for the legal purposes of transparency reporting:

-\paragraph{Unbiasedness.} For legal purposes, any estimate we provide should be ``true'' and reflect the true value of the metric.
-In statistical terms, we can think of the true value of the metric as one computed over a set of exhaustive human annotations (the ``expectation'', see eq. \ref{expectation}).
-Since exhaustive annotation may not be possible, we sample and annotate to compute an estimate.
-A statistical estimate comes in the form of a point estimate (best guess of true value) and a confidence interval (i.e. we are 95\% confident that the true value is between this range) and the estimator is unbiased if the point estimate, averaged over many experiments, is equal to the true value.
-To achieve this property requires human ground truth annotations, as solely relying on classifiers introduces bias because they make errors relative to the ground truth \cite{gorwa_algorithmic_2020}.
+This section starts with an example of statistical estimation intended for an interdisciplinary audience.

+As an example, suppose a social media platform deploys an automated content moderation system that deletes content which violates their community guidelines.
+We may want to estimate the prevalence (or proportion) of content violations which remain visible on the platform.
+This prevalence would be the false negative rate of the deployed moderation system, and can be used to calculate the recall (more details in \S\ref{sec:setup_recall}).
+We outline three components of statistical estimation here:

+\paragraph{Expectation} Statistical estimation begins with positing the ideal quantity we are estimating.
+Ideally, an annotator could label every single piece of visible content on the platform to determine whether it is violating or not.
+We could then directly calculate the false negative rate, which we denote as $p$ (where $0\leq p\leq 1$).
+Since $p$ is derived from an exhaustive average, $p$ is called an \textit{expectation} in statistical terms.
+However, social media platforms accumulate millions of pieces of content a day, so exhaustive annotation would not be feasible.
+Therefore, the true $p$ will be unknown.

+\paragraph{Sampling} The only practical alternative is to estimate the false negative rate $p$ by \textit{sampling} some visible content and then annotating this sample.
+The prevalence of content in the sample, which we denote as $\hat{p}$, can be used as an estimate for $p$.
+The number of samples directly relates to the implementation cost: each sample needs to be labelled by an annotator.

+\paragraph{Standard error} A better estimate $\hat{p}$ is one that is close to $p$, on average.
+The average distance between $\hat{p}$ and $p$ is a \textit{standard error} in statistical terms.
+If the estimate $\hat{p}$ is unbiased, more samples results in smaller standard error.
+Estimation error is then a function of these two components: \begin{itemize} \item \textbf{Unbiasedness} For legal reporting, we should provide a \textit{statistically unbiased} estimate $\hat{p}$ which, on average, reflects the false negative rate $p$.
+When estimating $\hat{p}$, two details ensure statistical unbiasedness.
+The first is using a ``representative'' sampling method like random sampling.
+Stratified sampling is also unbiased by emulating a ``representative'' sample (see \S\ref{sec:stratified_sampling}).
+Second, human ground truth annotations are required.
+Solely relying on classifiers introduces bias because they make errors relative to the ground truth \cite{gorwa_algorithmic_2020}.